RasaHQ/rasa/docs/tutorial.rst

 At this stage, you will teach your assistant to respond to your messages.
 Dialogue is handled by Rasa's ``Core`` module.

-Rasa Core models learn from real conversational data in the form of training "stories".
+Core models learn from real conversational data in the form of training "stories".
-A story is a real conversation between a user and a bot.
+A story is a real conversation between a user and an assistant.
 Lines with intents and entities reflect the user's input and action names show what the assistant should do in response.